devlongs/devlongs/README.md

 <b>Engineering with Go & Ethereum</b> <br /><br />
 I maintain and develop new features for go-ethereum based blockchains, Hyperledger Fabric, Cosmos SDK and Quorum.

-I also integrate blockchain technology into existing systems to enhance transparency and efficiency.
-I focuse on protocol-level development as well as writing clean and secure smart contracts with Solidity.

-I also enjoy building fast and reliable backend services with Go, building production-ready APIs, building CLI tools and micro-services.
+I focuse on protocol-level development as well as building fast and reliable backend services, building production-ready APIs, Building CLI tools and micro-services.